What Are Your Long Term Career Goals?

 - Acquire a new job

-Before we get to talking about long-range career goals, you might be wondering about short-term goals.
-An example of a short term goal would be learning a new skill or technology, achieving a promotion, or gaining management experience within a near-future period of time; that is, sometime sooner than later.
+Before we get to talking about long term career goals, you might be wondering about short-term goals.
+An example of a short-term goal would be learning a new skill or technology, achieving a promotion, or gaining management experience within a near-future period of time; that is, sometime sooner than later.
 A short-term goal should be something you want to achieve sooner than later.

 And finally, what are the three types of goals?
 The three types of goals (when it comes to both life and career) are: